McConnell announces plan to vote on slimmed-down coronavirus relief bill in Senate

 The legislation includes $300 weekly enhanced unemployment benefits through the end of the year, to replace a $600 weekly benefit that expired for some 30 million unemployed workers on July 31.
 It does not include new benefit checks to individual Americans, but it does include a new round of small business funding, $10 billion for child care and $10 billion for the U.S. Postal Service, among other provisions.

-The legislation includes a compromise aimed at resolving a dispute over a push by Sen. Ted Cruz (R-Texas) to include a tax credit to reimburse donations to state-level scholarship funds, which help families pay for private school tuition and other educational expenses.
+The legislation includes a compromise aimed at resolving a dispute over a push by Sen. Ted Cruz (R-Tex.) to include a tax credit to reimburse donations to state-level scholarship funds, which help families pay for private school tuition and other educational expenses.
 Some fellow Republicans opposed this idea, and McConnell’s legislation attempts to resolve it by including tax credits for just two years — instead of a permanent tax credit as Cruz had sought.

 The bill could serve as a new starting point for talks with Democrats, although a better-than-expected August jobs report may have reduced the urgency for action.
 President Trump and members of his administration have been speaking bullishly about the economic recovery they say is underway, even as millions remain unemployed.

-“We can live with it -- we can absolutely live with it," White House economic adviser Larry Kudlow told Bloomberg last week when asked if the administration would be willing to not reach a deal with Congress.
+“We can live with it — we can absolutely live with it,” White House economic adviser Larry Kudlow told Bloomberg TV last week when asked if the administration would be willing to not reach a deal with Congress.

 At the same time, Congress is facing a Sept.
-30 deadline when agency-wide funding will expire and the government will begin to shut down without action.
-Pelosi and Mnuchin have already begun work on a so-called “continuing resolution” that would extend government funding at existing levels through the election, in order to avert a shutdown.
+30 deadline when agencywide funding will expire and the government will begin to shut down without action.
+Pelosi and Mnuchin have already begun work on a “continuing resolution” that would extend government funding at existing levels through the election to avert a shutdown.

 Jeff Stein contributed to this report.